-Additionally, states within the United States have enacted data breach notification laws, personal data privacy laws, and consumer protection privacy laws.
-For example, the California Consumer Privacy Act of 2018 ("CCPA") imposes several obligations on covered businesses, including requiring specific disclosures related to a business's collection, use and sharing of personal data, new operational practices, and requirements to respond to requests from California residents related to their personal data (e.g. requests to understand what personal data is collected, to delete the consumer's personal data, and to opt out of certain disclosures of personal data).
-The CCPA provides for significant civil penalties as well as a private right of action for data breaches and statutory damages, which are expected to increase data breach class action litigation and result in significant legal exposure.
-Although there are limited exemptions for clinical trial data and some other health data under the CCPA, we may be or may become subject to the CCPA and other similar laws, which could impact our business activities.
-In addition, it is anticipated that the California Privacy Rights Act of 2020 ("CPRA"), effective January 1, 2023, will expand the CCPA.
+As another example, the California Consumer Privacy Act of 2018, or CCPA, imposes several obligations on covered businesses, including requiring specific disclosures related to a business's processing of personal data, new operational practices, and requirements to respond to certain requests from California residents related to their personal data.
+The CCPA provides for significant civil penalties as well as a private right of action for data breaches and statutory damages.
+The CCPA allows for statutory fines for noncompliance (up to \$7,500 per violation).
+Although there are limited exemptions for clinical trial data and some other health data under the CCPA, the CCPA and other similar laws may impact our business activities and increase our compliance costs.
+In addition, it is anticipated that the California Privacy Rights Act of 2020, or CPRA, effective January 1, 2023, will expand the CCPA.
 The CPRA will, among other things, give California residents the ability to limit use of certain sensitive personal data, establish restrictions on the retention of personal data, expand the types of data breaches subject to the CCPA's private right of action, and establish a new California Privacy Protection Agency to implement and enforce the new law.
 In addition, other states have enacted or proposed data privacy laws, which could further complicate the legal landscape.
-For example, Virginia recently passed its Consumer Data Protection Act, and Colorado recently passed the Colorado Privacy Act, both of which differ from the CPRA and become effective in 2023.
+For example, Virginia recently passed the Consumer Data Protection Act, Colorado recently passed the Colorado Privacy Act, and Utah passed the Utah Consumer Privacy Act, all of which differ from the CPRA and become effective in 2023.
+Other data privacy and security laws have also been proposed at the federal, state, and local levels, and may be enacted.
+In addition, data privacy and security laws have been proposed at the federal, state, and local levels in recent years, which could further complicate compliance efforts.